MicLieg/LinuxGSM-Docs/configuration/linuxgsm-stats.md

 Long answer - All information gathered is anonymous, the server IP address, hostname, etc., or other identifying information is not collected. \
 \
 When LinuxGSM Stats is first run it creates a [UUID (Unique identifier)](https://en.wikipedia.org/wiki/Universally\_unique\_identifier) which is a randomly generated ID to allow Google Analytics to identify your unique information anonymously.
-Since this ID is random there is no way to know where the info is from, only that it is from the same sender.&#x20;
+Since this ID is random there is no way to know where the info is from, only that it is from the same sender.

 The UUID is located in`lgsm/data/uuid.txt`,if this file is deleted a new UUID will be generated.